mlb-rs/mlbt/README.md

 individual stat columns by selecting the stat with `Enter`.
 This selection pane can be turned on/off with `o`.

+To sort the stats by a column, instead of hitting `Enter` you can press `s`.
+To flip the sort order from ascending to descending or vice versa press `s` again.

 - `j`: move down
 - `k`: move up
 - `Enter`: toggle stat column
+- `s`: sort by the currently selected column
 - `o`: toggle stat selection pane

 > If your terminal is too small to display all columns, they will be turned off